 - Note: Follow tightening sequence that is very important and key factor of proper head gasket sealing.
 You also should have to follow the torque instructions.
 If required, you must use new bolts to maintain tightening sequence.
 Before installing, you have to coat head bolt and fill the head with some engine oil.

 Step 6: In the last step, start your vehicle; and maximize heat by setting the climate controlling system.
 The system helps to remove all stubborn air bubbles by allowing coolant to pass the heater core.

 - Note: Periodically check cluster of the engine and clean up your vehicle’s engine.
 Gather knowledge about the symptoms of a blown head gasket so that you can immediately markup the problem.

 Congratulation!
 You have changed your vehicle’s head gasket by yourself.
 If you feel any troubles during the time of replacing the cylinder head gasket, then feel free to contact us.
 For car related technical support you can comment on the post as well.
-If you are really looking easy solutions to avoid the complex process, then we suggest you to see bluedevil head gasket sealer review top of the post.
+If you are really looking easy solutions to avoid the complex process, then we suggest you see bluedevil head gasket top of the post.
 You can visit another post that shows a list of the best head gasket sealers.